mattearly/dmpower/README.md

 * **Random Characters**.
 When starting a new character, the user is given the option to generate everything about the character except the level randomly.

-_What the end Character Sheet looks like within your terminal_

 ---

 ### 2. LOOT GENERATION